dream-gcm/dream-docker/2025-05-12_tuto-install-participants.md

   </details>

   <details>
-  <summary>Option 2: Do it by clicking on the GitHub webpage</summary>
+  <summary>Option 2: Download by clicking on the GitHub webpage</summary>
+    * Because the DREAM code repository is private you will need to be logged in to [https://github.com/](https://github.com/) before going to the page below and clicking download.
+    * Once loged in, go to [https://github.com/dream-gcm/DREAM/tree/dev-in-Docker](https://github.com/dream-gcm/DREAM/tree/dev-in-Docker)

-    * Go to [https://github.com/dream-gcm/DREAM/tree/dev-in-Docker](https://github.com/dream-gcm/DREAM/tree/dev-in-Docker) and click on the green CODE button and then 'Download zip' in the menu.
+    * Click on the green CODE button and then 'Download zip' in the menu.
     * Save this zip file in your workshop directory and unzip it.
-    * Because the DREAM code repository is private you will need to be logged in to GitHub before going to the page and clicking download.

   </details>